Learning When to Plan: Efficiently Allocating Test-Time Compute for LLM Agents: Results

 To establish baseline capabilities and characterize the trade-offs between planning frequency, computational cost, and task performance, we conduct zero-shot evaluations.
 Specifically, we assess the zero-shot performance of Llama-3.3-70B-Instruct in the POGS and Crafter environments over 100 seeds.
 We systematically vary the agent's planning frequency, from never planning to planning at fixed intervals, and measured task progression against the mean number of output tokens (log scale), which serves as a proxy for the computational budget.

 Contrary to the intuitive assumption that performance would scale monotonically with computational effort to form a Pareto frontier, our findings reveal a non-monotonic relationship, which we term the ``Goldilocks'' zone for planning frequency.
 As shown in Figure~\ref{main_figure} (a-b), performance in both environments peaks at intermediate planning frequencies before declining as planning becomes more frequent.
 The degradation in performance associated with excessive planning aligns with the instability cost ($C_{noise}$) introduced in our conceptual framework (Section~\ref{framework}).
 Quantitative analysis of agent trajectories in the POGS environment (Appendix~\ref{environments}) supports this view; the always-plan agent exhibited the highest rate of backtracking, suggesting a tendency to oscillate or revisit states rather than explore efficiently.
 We hypothesize that this phenomenon may be compounded by other factors.
 For instance, excessive reasoning can lead to ``overthinking''~\cite{sui2025stop} and longer contexts, which in turn dilute attention to the most critical information~\cite{liu2023lost}.
+To test the generality of this effect, we extended our evaluation to Gemini 2.5 Flash and the TextWorld environment (see Appendix~\ref{zero_shot_appendix}).
+While specific curves vary, the non-monotonic 'Goldilocks' relationship between planning frequency and success remains a consistent trend across different architectures and domains.

 Finally, it is noteworthy that a dynamic planning baseline is absent from our zero-shot analysis.
 Our initial attempts to elicit adaptive planning directly through complex prompting proved challenging and unreliable.
 Models struggled to consistently interpret abstract instructions such as ``plan only when necessary,'' often defaulting to fixed patterns of always planning or never planning.
 This difficulty underscores the need for learning-based approaches, like SFT and RL, to effectively teach agents this meta-cognitive skill of deciding \textit{when} to allocate test-time compute for planning.